johnmcraig/StackPosts_/README.md

 - The Vue cli

 ## Installation
-Grab the repository either by zip file downlaod or clone the project:
+Grab the repository either by downloading the zip file or clone the project:
 ```sh
 ~$ git clone https://github.com/johnmcraig/StackPosts_
 ```